HorizenOfficial/horizen-migration-cli/README.md

   -za="" -da="" -sg="" -pk="" -gf= -pf= -nt="" -h -v
 ```

-The message to sign should consist of the word ZENCLAIM and the destination address (starting with 0x) on Base and should be signed with the public key of the ZEN address of the funds.
-Example "ZENCLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC"
+The message to sign should consist of the word ZT3CLAIM and the destination address (starting with 0x) on Base and should be signed with the public key of the ZEN address of the funds.
+Example "ZT3CLAIM0x0Fd343F9a263906bD6AfebfDD4011579979E8aeC"

 ### zenclaim-recoverpubkey